bugzmanov/cleancode-critique/src/chapter_37.md

 Well, thank you dear sir cleancoder.
 Now I have everything I need!

 Never write logging like this.
 Even as a joke.
-Good log messages should always provide context, including:
+Good log messages must include:
-* What operation was being performed
+* The operation was being performed
-* The input parameters
+* Input parameters
-* The outcome or reason for failure
+* Outcome or reason for failure

-Error handling must be cosistent!
-The provided code would return E_ERROR to the client code only in case 1 of 3 deletes fails: errors to `deleteReference` and `deleteKey` are essentialy ignored.
+Also error handling must be cosistent!
+The provided code returns E_ERROR only in case if first failurer, errors to `deleteReference` and `deleteKey` are essentialy ignored.

-Martin provides improved version:
+Martin's "improved" version:

 <div class="book-quote">
 <pre><code class="language-java">